 If you decide to take part, Jenni or Kate will ask you to complete a short questionnaire about your quality of life and another one about your relationship with the person you care for.
-The information you provide will be kept confidential and will be stored in a safe place (see below).
+They will also ask you about your satisfaction with the care provided at the hospital.
+The information you give will be kept confidential and will be stored in a safe place (see below).
 They will ask you to complete these questionnaires again 1 month, 2 months and 6 months after you first completed them.